ksu-cs-textbooks/cis526/content/09-auth/02-http-auth.md

 ![The HTTP Authentication process]({{<static "images/9.2.1.png">}})

 As you can see, when the client makes a request that requires authentication, the server issues a **401 Unauthorized** status code, along with an `WWW-Authenticate` header specifying the authentication scheme.
-This prompts the browser to request the user credintials via a dialog (much like the one created by the JavaScript functions `alert()`, `confirm()`, and `prompt()`).
+This prompts the browser to request the user credentials via a dialog (much like the one created by the JavaScript functions `alert()`, `confirm()`, and `prompt()`).
 If the user supplies credentials, the request is re-sent, with those credentials included in an `Authentication` header.
 The server then decides, based on the credentials, if it will allow the request (typically a **200** response), or refuse (a **403 Unauthorized** response).

 The `WWW-Authenticate` header looks like: